TITLE 77: PUBLIC HEALTH

 c) In determining whether to take adverse licensure action, the Department shall consider the following factors:

-1) The gravity of the violation, including the probability that death or serious physical or mental harm to a patient or client will result or has resulted and the severity of the actual or potential harm.
+1) The gravity of the violation, including the probability that death or serious physical or mental harm to a patient or consumer will result or has resulted and the severity of the actual or potential harm.